Leave the Heavy Lifting and Red-Tape to Us

 An Experienced Attorney Handling Fatal Car Accidents

-Along with representing you in an action against the negligent party in the fatal car accident, we can also help your family settle the estate of your loved one and guide you through the probate process.
+Along with representing you in an action against the negligent party in the fatal car accident, we can also help your family settle the estate of your loved one and guide you through the probate process, and locate counseling resources.
 We can also refer you and your family to experienced grief counselors to help you on the path to healing.

 Even though the automotive industry has worked over the last several decades to improve the crashworthiness of SUVs in the past decade, these vehicles still pose a danger to their drivers and passengers.
 According to tests performed by the National Highway Traffic Safety Administration, SUVs are more likely to be involved in a rollover accident than passenger cars.